fxboxed/eugo/content/europe/best-spots/_index.md

 *   Visit the iconic Hallgrímskirkja church for panoramic views.
 *   Relax in one of the city's many geothermal pools.

 Don't miss the chance to experience the magic of Reykjavik!
-For an unforgettable trip, consider [personalized recommendations](https://www.tripadvisor.com/Attractions-g189970-Activities-Reykjavik_Capital_Region.html) to make the most of your time.

 ## 24\.
 Malta